TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 *	Ensure that SSH is supported and you have configured all the machines to be accessed by [passwordless SSH](../reference/misc/passwordless_ssh.md).
 If SSH is not supported then follow the instructions in the [Machines without passwordless SSH](#without_passwordless) section.

-**To set up the cluster:**
+**To set up the cluster for machines without a shared path:**

-1. Copy and extract the downloaded binaries onto each machine.
+1. Copy and extract the downloaded binaries into each machine.
 Ensure to maintain the same directory structure on all the machines.
-For example, if you copy the binaries in /opt/snappydata/ on the first machine, then you must ensure to copy the binaries to /opt/snappydata/ on rest of the machines.
+For example, if you copy the binaries in **/opt/snappydata/** on the first machine, then you must ensure to copy the binaries to **/opt/snappydata/** on rest of the machines.

 2. Configure the cluster as described in [Configuring the Cluster](../configuring_cluster/configuring_cluster.md).
 Maintain one node as the controller node, where you can configure your cluster.
 Usually this is done in the lead node.
-On that machine, you can edit files such as servers, locators, and leads which are in the $SNAPPY_HOME/conf/ directory.
+On that machine, you can edit files such as servers, locators, and leads which are in the **$SNAPPY_HOME/conf/ directory**.

 3. Create a working directory on every machine, for each of the SnappyData member that you want to run. <br> The member's working directory provides a default location for the logs, persistence, and status files of that member. <br>For example, if you want to run both a locator and server member on the local machine, create separate directories for each member.